coders-farm-official/learn/README.md

 # Coders Farm — Learn

-**Free technology education for the Lansing, Michigan community.**
+**Free technology education**

-[Coders Farm](https://codersfarm.org) is a nonprofit dedicated to making technology education accessible to everyone in the greater Lansing area.
+[Coders Farm](https://codersfarm.org) is a nonprofit dedicated to making technology education accessible to everyone.
+We are based in Lansing, MI.
 Our curriculum is completely free, runs entirely in your browser, and works offline — no accounts, no installs, no strings attached.

 **Start learning now:** [learn.codersfarm.org](https://learn.codersfarm.org)